 Many small businesses lease spaces in shared buildings, so security and identification are key.
 Shared spaces see up to thousands of employees and vendors through the doors each day, so you need to take control of your security, even if you have building managers.

-Access control systems are one way to manage who comes into your business and the areas they can access.
+Access control systems in Melbourne are one way to manage who comes into your business and the areas they can access.
 ID cards, fobs, smart device apps, and more are examples of non-disruptive solutions to keep your business secure from unwanted visitors.
 They can be integrated with CCTV and alarm systems to alert you if someone tries to access restricted areas and more.
 Visitor logs and ID cards are useful for keeping a log of who is in your building.
 This is not only useful in the case of theft, but also an invaluable list for an emergency.

 Combined with CCTV this allows you to not only visually track those on your premise but have a log of when people have entered and left.
 This combination is invaluable when it comes to providing law enforcement with documentation when necessary.